anderssoegaard/anderssoegaard.github.io/index.md

 Søgaard, Anders.
 2023.
 Grounding the Vector Space of an Octopus: Reference from Raw Text.
 Minds and Machines.

+Søgaard, Anders; Hershcovich, Daniel; de Lhoneux, Miryam.
+2023.
+A Two-Sided Discussion of Preregistration of NLP Research.
+The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
+Dubrovnik, Croatia.

+Kementchedjhieva, Yova; Søgaard, Anders.
+2023.
+Grammatical Error Correction through Round-Trip Machine Translation.
+Findings of The 16th conference of the European Chapter of the Association for Computational Linguistics (EACL).
+Dubrovnik, Croatia.

 ### 2022

 Søgaard, Anders.
 2022.
 Understanding Models Understanding Language.
 Synthese 200:433.
 [PDF](https://link.springer.com/content/pdf/10.1007/s11229-022-03931-4.pdf?pdf=button)